In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Return the water to a boil and fill a small bowl with ice water.
 Carefully lower the eggs into the boiling water and cook for exactly 6 minutes for soft-cooked (for firmer yolks, cook 1 to 3 minutes longer).
 Transfer the eggs to the ice water to cool.
 Carefully peel the eggs.
 Discard the water and wipe out the pot.

-While the noodles and eggs cook, prepare the remaining ingredients.
+While the noodles and eggs are cooking, prepare the remaining ingredients.

 3